Edward Clark (governor)

-Edward Clark (April 1, 1815 – May 4, 1880) was the eighth governor of Texas.
-His term coincided with the beginning of the American Civil War.
+Edward Clark (April 1, 1815 – May 4, 1880) was an American politician and slaveowner who served as the eighth governor of Texas from March to November 1861.
+When Governor Sam Houston refused to serve the Confederate States of America following the state's secession from the United States in February, 1861, he was removed from office and Clark replaced Houston as governor.
+Clark's term coincided with the outbreak of the American Civil War.

 Early life

 Edward Clark was born on April 1, 1815, in New Orleans, Louisiana.
-His father was named Elijah Clark Jr. His paternal uncle, John Clark, served as the Governor of Georgia from 1819 to 1823.
+His father was named Elijah Clark Jr. His paternal uncle, John Clark, served as the governor of Georgia from 1819 to 1823.
 His paternal grandfather was Elijah Clarke.

 Clark grew up in Georgia.
-After his father died in the 1830s, he moved to Montgomery, Alabama, with his mother and studied the law.
+After his father died in the 1830s, he moved to Montgomery, Alabama, with his mother and studied law.

-Career
+Political career

 Clark moved to Texas in 1842 and set up a law practice.
 He served in the Texas Annexation Convention and two terms as a state representative in the Texas Legislature.
 During the Mexican–American War he served on the staff of Major General J. Pinckney Henderson and fought in the Battle of Monterrey.
 When the war ended, he served as secretary of state under Governor Elisha M. Pease and as lieutenant governor serving under Governor Sam Houston.
-When Sam Houston refused to take an oath of allegiance to the Confederacy, Clark became governor.
+In February 1861, Texas voted to secede from the United States, an action Governor Houston opposed.
+When Houston refused to take an oath of allegiance to the Confederacy, he was removed from office and Clark became governor on March 18, 1861.

+Civil war

 Slave quarters of Edward Clark's home in Austin.
 He enslaved nine people.